Solar-Devs/uptinio-server-agent/README.md

 * `auth-token`: The authorization token used for the request.
 * `collect-interval-sec`: The collection interval in seconds.
 Default is `60 seconds (1 minute)`
 * `send-interval-sec`: The send interval in seconds.
 Default is `600 seconds (10 minutes)`
 * `metrics-path`: The path where metrics are stored before being sent.
-The default directory depends on the operating system, see `getMetricsBaseDir` inside `storage.go`.
+The default directory depends on the operating system, see `MetricsPath` inside `config.go`.
 Example value: `/home/johndoe/.local/share/metrics.json`
 * `config-path`: The path where the configuration file is generated.
-The default directory depends on the operating system, see `getConfBaseDir` inside `config.go`.
+The default directory depends on the operating system, see `DefaultConfigPath` inside `config.go`.
 Example value: `/home/johndoe/.local/share/config.json`

 ## Execute agent